mischegoss/covid-visualizer/README.md

    let data = await response.json();
   ```

 To use the data, we store the values found in the `data` JSON object in variables.
-We can then use these variables to populate our user interface or otherwise use the data in our JavaScript code, as needed.
+This allows us to easily populate our user interface or otherwise use the data in our JavaScript code.

   ```js
   let total = data[0].deathIncrease;